 A Team Misconduct Foul (TMF) can be assessed against a team for unsportsmanlike conduct by one or more of its players.
 The TMF can be assessed regardless of whether the infracted team makes any call.
+Repeated minor infractions should only be addressed using TMFs only if the infracted team is calling the fractions of issues a complaint.
 The first two TMFs issued to a team are noted as warnings on the score sheet, but with no associated penalty.
 A third or subsequent TMF for a team in a single game results in a Misconduct Penalty against that team.
 There is no limit to the number of TMFs or Misconduct Penalties a team can accrue during a game.
 TMFs do not carry over beyond the game in which they are issued.